 Since 1983, the magazine U.S. News and World Report has been ranking US universities and colleges.
 While I do not in anyway endorse the specific methodology used to construct these rankings, I know that many academic institutions and scholars use these rankings in their research and institutional assessment.
 I was in turn frustrated that historical rankings were not easily available anywhere online.
-The spreadsheets below contain all of the rankings from 1985-present for liberal arts colleges and from 1983-present for universities.
-I only included those institutions specifically ranked (not simply allocated to “tiers” or “quartiles”) and only the top 50 universities.
+The spreadsheets below contain all of the rankings from 1985-present for liberal arts colleges and from 1984-present for universities.
 The data for liberal arts colleges were compiled from the actual articles releasing the data each year (any errors in entry are my own).
 The data for universities only contain the top 50 ranked universities and were compiled from existing online sources with the assistance of Arjun Khandelwal of Haverford College.
 The second tab of each spreadsheet includes specific notes on the rankings for each year and sources.